Ivanhoe (Vic.), VIC

 Where is Ivanhoe (Vic.)?

-Ivanhoe (Vic.) is a suburb of Victoria, Australia.
+Ivanhoe (Vic.) is a suburb of Victoria, Australia, in the Banyule local government area.

 What is the population of Ivanhoe (Vic.)?